- Tour Plan

-Be ready for creating a once in a life-time experiences on this Manu Tour.
+Be ready for creating a once in a lifetime experience on this Manu Tour.

 - What about paddling at Catamaran searching for Giant river otters?

 - Exploring trails and the pristine network of trails to encounter majestic Giant Kapok Trees that reach over 195 Ft.

 - While being surrounded by curious monkeys in the jungle rainforest.

-- Observe on boat, the aquatic birds and reptiles along the shores.
+- Observe on the boat, the aquatic birds and reptiles along the shores.

 - Another wild watch opportunity.
 Walk up to the canopy tower and viewing platforms that overlook the Otorongo Oxbow lakes, where top predators can be seen Large Black caimans, Giant River otters, and Harpy Eagle.

-- The riverboat excursions are lifetime experience keep your eyes open to find the most interesting wildlife such as black caimans if lucky enough anacondas or jaguars.
+- The riverboat excursions are a lifetime experience to keep your eyes open to find the most interesting wildlife such as black caimans if lucky enough anacondas or jaguars.

 - Our Experienced Local Guides and their knowledge of the rainforest will make wildlife spotting more than possible.
 Making this one of the most memorable trips of a lifetime.